-Proposals should include the following sections: cover sheet, summary, project description (problem statement, literature review, and research methods), work plan and timetable, dissemination plan, budget, curriculum vitae, and supporting documents.
-The proposal should be double-spaced and printed in a font not smaller than 12-point.
-Here is a list of what you should include in your proposal.
+Proposals must include the following sections: cover sheet, summary, project description (problem statement, literature review, and research methods), work plan and timetable, dissemination plan, budget, curriculum vitae, and supporting documents.
+The proposal must be double-spaced and printed in a font size no smaller than 12 points.
+Here is a more detailed list of what you should include in your proposal.

-Submit two hard copies plus an electronic copy in PDF format.
+Submit two hard copies plus an electronic copy in PDF format to

 Law School Admission Council